 Our AGM takes place in March each year.
 The annual reports, accounts and minutes of the meetings are available here.

-The BRA Committee consists of current BRA members who are elected by the membership at the Annual General Meeting.
-Committee members take responsibility for specific topics based on their particular interests and skills.
+The BelSoc has five trustees who are elected by the membership at the Annual General Meeting and serve three year terms.
+They meet as necessary and are supported by a committee, also elected at the AGM.
+Committee members take responsibility for specific topics based on their particular interests and skills and meet each month except August.
+Committee minutes are available here.

 |Newsletter Editor & firstname.lastname@example.org|